 Britta joins New Legacy as the School Social Worker.
 As the social worker, Britta provides social and emotional support to students and families, as well as community resources for wellness.
 Britta holds a Bachelor of Social Work and minor in Spanish with an emphasis in indigenous and immigrant populations from Northern Arizona University in Flagstaff, AZ, as well as, a Master of Social Work and Certificate of Social Work with Latinos/as from the University of Denver.
 Britta is a fluent Spanish speaker and is passionate about school based counseling and social justice.
 Britta was born and raised in the Denver area and loves to travel with her husband, camp, ski, practice yoga, spend time with friends and family and take care of the newest member of her family, her puppy, Benny.

 Grace Lenhart, Mathematics Teacher

-Grace serves as one of the school’s math teachers.
-She originally joined the New Legacy community through a year of service through the Urban Servant Corps.
+Grace serves on the mathematics team covering topics in algebra, geometry, and fundamental mathematics.
+She originally joined the New Legacy team in Fall 2016 through a year of service with Urban Servant Corps.
 Before serving with New Legacy, Grace lived in northern Wisconsin where she worked in direct service to provide food security in rural areas, and empowerment to persons with disabilities.
-Grace holds a Bachelor of Arts from Augsburg College in Minneapolis, MN.
-She enjoys singing, swimming, reading, and being creative.
+Grace holds a Bachelor of Arts from Augsburg University in Minneapolis, MN.
+She enjoys singing, swimming, reading, having fun outdoors, and being creative.